History and Social Studies Education

 You will also develop your critical thinking and historical analysis skills while gaining deeper exposure to and understanding of cultural diversity.
 At the University of Mary, we promote respect for others through the lens of our Christian, Catholic, and Benedictine values.

-Upon completion of the program, you’ll be eligible for North Dakota licensure for middle and high school teaching across a range of history and social studies subject areas.
+Upon completion of the program, you'll be eligible for the North Dakota licensure for middle and high school teaching across a range of history and social studies subject areas.
+Graduates planning to teach in other states can apply for reciprocity — the North Dakota teaching license is generally accepted nationwide.

 Program Information